joewalnes/toybrick/README.md

 The resulting models can be made real through 3D printers or CNC machines.

-This is an example of how to use OpenSCAD.
-That's all.
+This is an example of how to use OpenSCAD to program 3D models and thinking in terms of constructive solid geometry.
+Follow along...

 ### Intro to OpenSCAD